McBenny/hcard-builder/README.md

 Here is my version of the technical test provided.

 I chose to build it with AngularJS (with `angular-seed`) as the main goal to achieve is data binding between the form and the card.
-I also embeded bootstrap for the css structure and built over it with my custom styles using the BEM notation.
+I also embedded bootstrap for the css structure and built over it with my custom styles using the BEM notation.
 As I didn't have Photoshop on my machine, I created the default avatar by "screen printing" the PNG provided (the cropping is not perfect).
 I couldn't get my SASS compiler running on my machine so I just wrote the CSS directly.

 ##Installation